 2020 has been the strangest and scariest year in my life so far.
 I, like so many others, love to travel.
 Being stuck at home for so long has been a challenge.
 And even now that restrictions are being relaxed I ask myself?
 Is it safe to travel?
 And if it is, is it wise?
 I’m not ready to venture out quite yet.
-But as it so happens I live on Whidbey Island, the pearl of the Pacific Northwest and an amazingly beautiful place.
+But as it so happens I live on Whidbey Island, the pearl of the Pacific NW and an amazingly beautiful place.

 The North End Scenery

 At the North end the island is accessible by a bridge over Deception Pass.
 There are a few scenic pullouts, where you must stop because the scenery is simply breathtaking.
 There are plenty of opportunities to go for a walk or a hike.
 Note that in most state parks on Whidbey Island the parking fee is $10 per day.
 But if you stay longer, consider buying a Discovery Pass.
 It is valid for one year, 2 vehicles and costs $30.

 If you feel like going for an easy walk take the Deception Pass Bridge and Beach Trail.
 It will, as the name promises, lead you to a 1 mile walk on the beach.
 If you like trees, a walk at Deception Pass is very rewarding, too.
 Once you see this stunning scenery, you will truly understand why Whidbey is the pearl of the Pacific NW.

 If you feel like going a little further, stop at Bowman Bay.
 The Lighthouse Point via Bowman Bay trail is rated as moderate, but if you are even somewhat fit you can easily manage these 2.4 miles.
 You will be rewarded with spectacular views.

 Did you, like me, just madly fall in love with Deception Pass and want to see all of it?
 Take a tour by boat!
 There are several options, like a scenic tour or even whale watching!